-If you have completed an Endorsed Qualification within the last 3 years, you have already satisfied the English Proficiency requirement.
+If you have completed an Endorsed Qualification within the last three years, you have already satisfied the English proficiency requirement.

 What Evidence Do I Need To Apply?